jayrodrigues/api-docs/exhibitors/create.md

 This endpoint is to be used to create new exhibitor by admin.
 This endpoint will create exhibitor and also create a user with that email address then will send a special code to used email.
 So, that exhibitor can use that code to login and sync there tieit data into conf app

+login required. request with JWT token in header
 ## Resource

 ```